AnyLog-co/documentation/training/Overview.md

     11. Query data

 ### Session II - Deployment of the test network
-   This guided session will support users to deploy and configure a test network on their machines.
+   This session guides users to deploy and configure a test network on their machines.
-   Prior to this session, users are required to prepare 5 machines (physical or virtual) as follows:
+   Prior to this session, users are required to prepare 4 machines (physical or virtual) as follows:
    * A minimum of 256MB of RAM.
    * A minimum of 10GB of disk space.
-   * Each node accessible by IP and Port (remove firewalls limitations).
+   * Each node accessible by IP and Port (remove firewalls restrictions).
    * [Docker](https://docs.docker.com/) installed (navigate to [Get Docker](https://docs.docker.com/get-docker/) site to access the Docker download that’s suitable for your platform).

-   Note: The prerequisites for a customer deployment are available [here](..//deployments/Prerequisite.md).
+   Note: The prerequisites for a customer deployment are available [here](../deployments/Prerequisite.md).

    Prior to the guided tour, it is recommended to review the the [Session II (Deployment) document](Session%20II%20(Deployment).md).